logo for pulau-pangkor.com

 It's road number 9.
 Going this way, you will avoid Klang, an unpleasant big city on the Straits of Malacca.

-Take the junction to Kayan and follow this road.
-It's a back road, hardly any traffic and a few tiny kampongs.
-This road is about 13 km's long.
-Then you'll be back at the main road number 5.
-Follow this to Lumut/Sitiawan for another 5 km.
+Once you are back at the main road #5, follow it to Lumut/Sitiawan for another 5 km.
 There is no marking for a junction but once you see a road marker Ipoh 90, you take the junction to the left.
 Just follow this road until the very end.
 Here's a sluice.
 Just cross the sluice and go right.
 Follow this road until the traffic lights (it's about 2 km) and turn left until the next traffic light and turn left again.
 Lumut is about 7 km away.

 These little back waters are very quiet and very scenic with hardly more traffic then a few cars and motorbikes.
 Most traffic here goes by bicycle and motorbike.
 There's a few little road stalls in case you get thirsty or hungry.